telerik/xaml-docs/controls/radgridview/filtering/faq/datetime-filtering.md

 ### Solution 2

-The use can be instructed to enter both the date and time parts of the date when filtering.
+The user can be instructed to enter both the date and time parts of the date when filtering.

 ### Solution 3